atreyas/.nix/README.md

 fdisk ${dev}
 ```

-Create new GPT partition table
+Create new GPT partition table (This will replace the default dos table fdisk selects on a new disk)
 ```
 g
 ```